succabs/soma/README.md

  The point of this project is to learn more about React, fill my portfolio and create a working front-end of a basic social media app.
 Created using various tutorials and reading docs.

- # Install & run (I think, haven't tested yet)
+ # Install & run

-clone repository
+1. clone repository

-npm i
+2. npm install

-npm run dev
+3. npm run dev